Cumulocity-IoT/cumulocity-blueprint-forge/README.md

 ![BlueprintForge](assets/blueprint-forge.png)

 ## Features
-* **Integrate ready solutions:** Blueprint Forge allows template driven approach to integrate ready solutions seemlessly.
+* **Market-ready solutions:** Blueprint Forge support template-driven approach which Enable delivery and maintenance of pre-built and market-ready industry solutions with a seamless user experience.
+As in initial version, we have Field Services, Predictive Maintenance and Demo Template as our pre-built market-ready solutions.
-* **Easy Customizaton:** Provides option to select dashboards and unselect dashboards.
+* **Easy Customization:** Simplified customization to configure dashboard, devices, widgets and microservices.
-* **Dashboard Catalog:** User can select any pre-designed template for dashboard and ability to install dependent runtime widgets.
+* **Dashboard Catalog:** User can select any pre-designed template for dashboard and ability to install dependent widgets.
 * **Installation of plugins and microservice:** Provides option to install plugins and microservices while creating an application.
 * **Provision to add essential dashboards:** Effortlessly Craft Applications Using Demo Template's Essential Dashboards and Features – Explore the Overview, Receive a Warm Welcome, Find Help and Support.
 * **Blank Template support:** The Blank Template Lets You Build Applications from Scratch, No Dashboards or Plugins Preselected.